 Any entrance fees to attractions and so on, or permits required for portrait locations must be paid for by the client.

-I even have a guide that details specifically awesome portraits locations that are close to San Francisco City Hall for when timing is tight.
+I even have a guide that details specifically awesome portrait locations that are close to San Francisco City Hall!

 Take into account the Judge (officiant’s) standing position